lukasrmdl/Caverna_da_quimera/README.md

    - Access the project via your browser at `http://localhost/chimeras-cave`.

 ## Notes
+- It was used Bootstrap for some functions of the website, such as the carousels.
 - **Learning Project**: This project reflects my early experience with web development and is intentionally simple.
 - **No Frameworks**: All functionality is implemented without the use of external frameworks to enhance learning.